 This goes for businesses as well as individuals.
 Lock sensitive data away somewhere safe where people without authorisation cannot view it.

 If you no longer need your identifying documents, the best thing you can do is destroy them.

 Many documents could put you at risk if not securely destroyed, including old car insurance information, old bank statements, old credit cards, expired passports and photo IDs.
-Destruction is the only method which will 100% guarantee these documents are completely safe from being stolen or misused.
-Even items which include small bits of information such as your date of birth may enable a criminal to access other information about you, as many UK companies such as banks will ask for date of births as part of their verification process.
+Destruction is the only method that will 100% guarantee these documents are completely safe from being stolen or misused.
+Even items that include small bits of information such as your date of birth may enable a criminal to access other information about you, as many UK companies such as banks will ask for date of births as part of their verification process.

 It’s important to keep any personal information safe, or if no longer needed, ensure it is safely destroyed.
 Simply putting these items in a recycling or general waste bin will unfortunately not guarantee their security.